The search for global harmonization in trade digitization

 The compromises struck by negotiators to achieve harmonization in trade rules so far venture only to the edge of national sovereignty.
 Failing the alignment, endeavors to digitize trade will likely create a different set of constraints on global commerce, with firms stranded astride a line, one foot stuck in the past and one edging to the future.

 Hopes are high as paper-based trade moves towards digitization despite fraught and halting progress.
-The United Nations Conference on Trade and Development (UNCTAD) estimates that global trade in goods and services reached a record-high $28.5 trillion in 2021, an astounding figure considering the world was just starting to reopen as the pandemic waned – astounding also because the everyday challenge of moving shipments of goods across borders is largely invisible even to those on the receiving end at ports, factories, stores, mailboxes, and front porches.
+The United Nations Conference on Trade and Development (UNCTAD) estimates that global trade in goods and services reached a record high of US$28.5 trillion in 2021, an astounding figure considering the world was just starting to reopen as the pandemic waned – astounding also because the everyday challenge of moving shipments of goods across borders is largely invisible even to those on the receiving end at ports, factories, stores, mailboxes, and front porches.

 The operative word here, unfortunately, is ‘pages’ – as in parchment.
 Most of these documents are still hard copies, ranging from bills of lading (B/Ls) and country-of-origin certificates to invoices and letters of credit.
 Often, they must be filled in – sometimes by hand, then signed and/or ‘wet stamped’ by an official seal, held and filed, copies returned to various intermediaries in transit, and then all checked by officials on both sides.
 The Paris-based International Chamber of Commerce estimated that these processes result in around four billion trade-related paper documents in circulation at any point in time.